A Limp in the Woods (Day 7)

 One of the many rocky stretches

 Clouds foretold of more chaos--Ma Nature was licking Her chops--but the early going was almost comfortable.
 At Unicoi Gap, we met another trail angel, a chatterbox named Crystal from the upper Carolina.
-Other neoplasm had gathered, and everyone looked decidedly pleased.
-We found out why when Crystal handed over handfuls of chocolate Easter treats.
+Other neoplasm had gathered, and everyone looked pleased.
+We found out why when Crystal handed us handfuls of chocolate Easter treats.
 It wasn’t till yesterday we realized today was a holiday (every day is a holiday on a long trail).
 We joked that the rain scared off the Easter Bunny; harebrains disdain rain.
 We’ve not seen any of the creatures yet, just some leporine hikers as they race Maine-ward.

 Crystal (in bright pink) and hiker crowd